 The Path of Personal Transformation: The Alchemy of Memoir Writing

 After nine months of intensive memoir writing, it’s time to give birth!
-Participants will celebrate their labors as a community with Maureen and Jennifer as midwives.
+Participants will celebrate their labors as a community with Maureen, Jennifer, and Daphne as midwives.
 Everyone will be encouraged to read aloud from self-selected pages of their memoir writing.
 Special guest memoirist Kelly Carlin, author of A Carlin Home Companion: Growing Up With George, will join us and share her story of writing her memoir about her celebrity father.
-Together we’ll take a backwards glance and discuss the insights we experienced and the inroads we made on our individuation journeys vis-à-vis writing our memoirs, and we’ll glance forward as well and discuss venues for publishing memoir pieces and full-length books, including mainstream, small press, and self-publishing options.
-Participants will be invited to consider publishing under Jennifer’s imprint, Mandorla Books, and if there’s sufficient interest, we’ll explore the possibility of publishing a compilation of memoir pieces written during the course.
+Together we’ll take a backward glance and discuss the insights we experienced and the inroads we made on our individuation journeys vis-à-vis writing our memoirs, and we’ll glance forward as well and discuss venues for publishing memoir essays and full-length books, including mainstream, small press, and self-publishing options.
+Participants will be invited to submit a piece of their writing for a compilation book commemorating the course.

 Maureen Murdock, Ph.D., is a Jungian-oriented psychotherapist in private practice in Santa Barbara, CA where she teaches weekly memoir classes and leads workshops internationally.
 Since 1990, she has taught memoir writing in the UCLA Extensions Writers’ Program where she received the Outstanding Teacher of the Year Award in 1995.
 She was Core Faculty and Chair of the M.A.
 Counseling Program at Pacifica Graduate Institute and continues as adjunct faculty.
 She is the author of the best-selling book, The Heroine’s Journey, which explores the rich territory of the feminine psyche and delineates the feminine psycho-spiritual journey.
 Murdock is also the author of Unreliable Truth: On Memoir and Memory; Fathers’ Daughters: Breaking the Ties that Bind; Spinning Inward: Using Guided Imagery with Children; and The Heroine’s Journey Workbook.
 She is the editor of an anthology of memoir writing entitled Monday Morning Memoirs: Women in the Second Half of Life and has published a Kindle short entitled The Emergence of Bipolar Disorder: A Mother’s Perspective.
 Her books have been translated into a dozen languages.
 You can read her blog on her website: www.maureenmurdock.com.